This article provides troubleshooting steps when a Chromebook will not power on.

 - If you suspect it's the Chromebook charger and you happen to have another USB-C charger, try that charger.

-If your Chromebook is damaged and is not usable, please reach out to the teacher concerning assignments and alternate work.
+If your Chromebook is not usable, please reach out to the teacher concerning assignments and alternate work.
 If it is an option, students can also use a personal device and log into the SSO for assignments.